qmlbook/qmlbook/en/ch02/index.rst

 Qt Creator will create several files for you.
 The ``HelloWorld.qmlproject`` file is the project file where the relevant project configuration is stored.
 This file is managed by Qt Creator so don't edit.

 Another file, ``HelloWorld.qml``, is our application code.
-Open it and try to guess what the application does and than continue to read-on.
+Open it and try to guess what the application does and then continue to read-on.

 .. todo:: "read-on"